 Your Antarctic adventure begins with a two-hour flight from Punta Arenas to King George Island (the largest of the South Shetland Islands), where you will transfer to your expedition vessel via Zodiac.

 Weather permitting, board a Zodiac and be one of the few privileged adventurers to step foot on legendary Cape Horn!
 Plan to explore this famous and rarely visited island before continuing your journey.
-Sail along the Beagle Channel towards Port Williams, Chile, the southernmost town in the world.
+Sail along the Beagle Channel towards Port Williams, Chile.
 Explore the surroundings before setting sail to Ushuaia, Argentina.

 Arrive in Ushuaia, where your journey ends.